Counterfactual Explanations and Algorithmic Recourses for Machine Learning: A Review: Assessment of the approaches on counterfactual properties

 \subsection{Properties of counterfactual algorithms}

 This section expounds on the key properties of a counterfactual explanation generation algorithm.
 The properties form the columns of ~\cref{tab:main-table}. \begin{enumerate}[leftmargin=*]

-\item \emph{Model access} - The counterfactual generation algorithms require different levels of access to the underlying model for which they generate counterfactuals.
-We identify three distinct access levels - access to complete model internals, access to gradients, and access to only the prediction function (\emph{black-box}).
-Access to the complete model internals are required when the algorithm uses a solver based method like, mixed integer programming~\citep{russell_efficient_2019,Ustun19:Actionable,karimi_model-agnostic_2020,karimi_algorithmic_2020,Kanamori2020:DACE} or if they operate on decision trees~\citep{Tolomei2017:Interpretable,fernandez-random:2020,lucic-actionable:2020} which requires access to all internal nodes of the tree.
+\item \emph{Model access}: The counterfactual generation algorithms require different levels of access to the underlying model for which they generate counterfactuals.
+We identify three distinct access levels -- access to complete model internals, access to gradients, and access to only the prediction function (\emph{black-box}).
+Access to the complete model internals is required when the algorithm uses a solver-based method like, mixed integer programming~\citep{russell_efficient_2019,Ustun19:Actionable,karimi_model-agnostic_2020,karimi_algorithmic_2020,Kanamori2020:DACE} or if they operate on decision trees~\citep{Tolomei2017:Interpretable,fernandez-random:2020,lucic-actionable:2020, oblique-tree-cfe, scaling_Nearest_CFE} which requires access to all internal nodes of the tree.
 A majority of the methods use a gradient-based algorithm to solve the optimization objective, modifying the loss function proposed by~\citet{wachter_counterfactual_2017}, but this is restricted to differentiable models only.
-Black-box approaches use gradient-free optimization algorithms such as Nelder-Mead~\citep{grath_interpretable_2018}, growing spheres~\citep{medina_comparison-based_2018}, FISTA~\citep{dhurandhar_model_2019,van_looveren_interpretable_2020}, or genetic algorithms~\citep{inverse-classification2,sharma_certifai_2019,dandl_multi-objective_2020} to solve the optimization problem.
+Black-box approaches use gradient-free optimization algorithms such as Nelder-Mead~\citep{grath_interpretable_2018}, growing spheres~\citep{medina_comparison-based_2018}, FISTA~\citep{dhurandhar_model_2019,van_looveren_interpretable_2020} ASP ~\citep{declarative-CFE}, or genetic algorithms~\citep{inverse-classification2,sharma_certifai_2019,dandl_multi-objective_2020} to solve the optimization problem.
 Finally, some approaches do not cast the goal into an optimization problem and solve it using heuristics~\citep{guidotti_local_2018,rathi-generating:2019,white_measurable_2019,keane2020good}. \citet{poyiadzi_face_2020} propose FACE, which uses Dijkstra's algorithm~\citep{dijkstra1959} to find the shortest path between existing training datapoints to find counterfactual for a given input.
-Hence, this method does not generate new datapoints.
+Hence, this method does not generate new datapoints. \citet{Fraunhofer-pure-region-sampling} and \citet{Pierre-tree-ensemble-pure-region} divide the feature space into `pure' regions where all datapoints (by sampling) belong to one class and then use graph traversing techniques to find the closest CFEs.

+Distinct from the three levels of model access, there exist approaches that propose new training routines. \citet{alexis-ross-training-methodology-cfe} propose adding adversarial loss during training of the ML model to have a higher probability of having a recourse for the training datapoints.
+(After training, any CFE generating method can be used.) \citet{guo-cfe-counternet} propose CounterNet, a novel architecture that predicts the class and generates the CFE of a datapoint when trained from scratch. \citep{sum-product-networks-cfe} train a sum-product network that acts as both a classifier and density estimator and uses that to generate CFEs.